 The Scholarship Committee screens, evaluates, and selects individuals who demonstrate the highest level of scholarship and citizenship in their applications.
 At the conclusion of the current year’s scholarship competition, the Scholarship Committee will evaluate the program and make recommendations to the Finance and Executive Committees as to the number, amount, and distribution of the following year’s scholarships.

-CPT Garrett Titmas (Chair)
+MAJ Garrett Titmas (Chair)